-While Survivor was always my first love, I also became a huge fan of Big Brother in its second season .
+While Survivor was always my first love, I also became a huge fan of Big Brother in its second season.
 While the first season was a dud, I truly loved the changes made to the game for Big Brother 2.
-I watched my favorite player from Big Brother 2, Dr. Will Kirby play an amazing game, win the season and have so much fun while doing so.
-Having also just watched the brutal conditions on Survivor Africa, I came to the conclusion that I was much more suited to be a guy sitting around a house for a summer – NOT a rugged adventurer braving the elements and eating bugs.
+I watched my favorite player from Big Brother 2, Dr. Will Kirby, play an amazing game, win the season and have so much fun while doing so.
+Having also just watched the brutal conditions on Survivor: Africa, I came to the conclusion that I was much more suited to be a guy sitting around a house for a summer – NOT a rugged adventurer braving the elements and eating bugs.

 In the spring of 2002, I sent in my tape to apply for Big Brother 3.
 A few weeks later I got a phone call from a casting producer who said that they wanted to meet me and eventually I was brought out to L.A. for the final round of casting.
 The executives all laughed at my stories about living in my parents basement and not getting any girls – things were going well.
 I was convinced I was going to be cast on Big Brother, until I got the phone call in June of 2002 telling me that I wasn’t.

 I was devastated because I was so close to getting on to reality TV.
 I figured that I would wait another year and try again to get cast on Big Brother 4.
 Then in September of 2002, I got another phone call from Los Angeles.
 This time it was a casting agent from Survivor, who wanted to know if I was interested in doing the show.
 I laughed and asked them if they were sure they wanted ME for Survivor.
-It turned out they wanted a guy who was similar to the person that was cast instead of me on Big Brother 3 (a guy named Josh Feinberg), and they remembered me from casting in June.
+It turned out they wanted a guy who was similar to the person who was cast instead of me on Big Brother 3 (a guy named Josh Feinberg), and they remembered me from casting in June.

 A few days later, I flew out to Los Angeles again.
 I went through a special casting that was only a couple of people, unlike the bigger casting I went through for Big Brother.
 I met with the executives again as well as Mark Burnett and Jeff Probst.
 I told Mark Burnett that I wrote my college paper about him and the executives made fun of me.
-Things were going well.
+Once again, things were going well.

-This time, after the interviews were over, two of the casting assists brought me to a room and told me that I was going to be cast on the next season of Survivor.
+This time, after the interviews were over, two of the casting assistants brought me to a room and told me that I was going to be cast on the next season of Survivor.
 The show started filming in four weeks.
 Before I could even process this news, my arms were prepped and then poked with about a dozen different needles for inoculations.
 In a vaccine-induced haze, I boarded a plane back to New York to tell my parents.